StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 | Down | Critical |
 | Critical | Critical |

+{% hint style="info" %}
+I's important to set a proper `collection_interval` value which matches the time the check will take to run as it will be used as [`repeat_interval` for the Health Sync](../../../configure/health/health-synchronization.md#repeat-interval).
+{% endhint %}

 #### Traces

 The SolarWinds check does not retrieve any trace data.